Robinini/midi2control/docs/README.md

 n.b: These functions are called sequentially and are therefore blocking.
 You may wish to thread/throttle these functions.

-A number of output functions/methods are provided for typical use cases (the [advanced Example](../examples/3_complex_device_modes.py) uses them.
+A number of output functions/methods are provided for typical use cases.
+The [advanced Example](../examples/3_complex_device_modes.py) uses them.

 The module `midi2control.control`
 - provides a simple `output` closure function which can be used to create a control output from a function and arguments.
 - Gamepad control outputs which can be added as output to a device mapping.
 - Keyboard and Mouse outputs are provided using the packages [vgamepad](https://pypi.org/project/vgamepad/) and [pyautogui](https://pyautogui.readthedocs.io/en/latest/) under the hood.

 ### Preconfigured Controller
  [Example](../examples/1_minimum_example.py) for preconfigured Pioneer Serato DDJ-SB: